 Branding is an important subset of marketing, which is a part of your library management skills toolkit.
-Your end-users, stakeholders, clients etc want you to have a strong brand because they need you as their trusted advisor.
+Your end-users, stakeholders, and clients want you to have a strong brand because they need you as their trusted advisor.
 Although it is intangible, branding adds value to your product/service because of the relationships it helps develop.
 Let’s explore further!

 What is branding?

 The Chartered Institute of Marketing defines the word 'brand as "the set of physical attributes of a product or service, together with the beliefs and expectations surrounding it - a unique combination which the name or logo of the product or service should evoke in the mind of the audience."

 Philip Kotler and Gary Armstrong’s textbook on marketing says, "a brand is the name, term, sign, symbol, or design, or a combination of these, that identifies the maker or seller of a product or service."
 To this, I would add that a person, people, or team can become a brand, so this is why your end-users need to see and connect with YOU!

 Branding is ubiquitous.
 Even supermarket value lines have recognisable branding.
 Therefore as Kotler and Armstrong point out, the practice of branding "is endowing products and services with the power of a brand."
 And because people are susceptible to emotion and suggestion, this power is enormous.